 Mobilehomes subject to property tax are entered on the secured roll by the county assessor and are eligible for the homeowners' exemption.
 Where the resident owns both the mobilehome and the underlying land, a single property tax bill for land and improvements is issued.
 The mobilehome owner is also eligible for property tax relief available to other homeowners, such as Property Tax Assistance or Property Tax Postponement.
-(See Chapter 4 of this Reference Book for a description of the secured roll, Chapter 6E for a discussion of the Homeowners' Exemption, Chapter 6B for a description of the Senior Citizens Property Tax Assistance Program, and Chapter 6C for a description of the Senior Citizens Property Tax Postponement Program.)
+(See Chapter 4 of this Reference Book for a description of the secured roll, Chapter 6D for a discussion of the Homeowners' Exemption, and Chapter 6B for a description of the Senior Citizens Property Tax Postponement Program.)